shakhyar/SIH-2025-EternalzTech/README.md

 M = Momentum

-# Github Pre-Print Transcript pending, do not follow below, will be added later.
-For team use only
+# [WARNING] General Prohibition &mdash;  For team use only:
+**This Github Pre-Print Transcript is pending and under version beta-vanilla, do not follow or copy any graphs, differential tweaks still left and are based on synthetic generated test data.**

 ![g0](g0.png)
 ![g1](g1.png)